pschool-in/curriculum/content/science/food-1.md

 ```
 True:
-Water is most important part of our diet
+Water is the most important part of our diet
 Deficiency diseases can be prevented by eating a balanced diet.

 False:
 Meat alone is sufficient to provide all nutrients to the body.
-People who does not work don't feel hungry.
+People who do not work don't feel hungry.
-We eat same kind of food throughout the year.
+We eat the same kind of food throughout the year.

 ```